seharsalman26/QualtBot/README.md

 # ⚙️ Configuration Cheat Sheet

-You can easily alter how the chatbot behaves by changing the variables in the JavaScript above.
-Here is exactly what each option does:
+You can easily alter how the chatbot behaves by changing the variables either within the Javascript code, or in Qualtrics.
+Here is exactly what each option does.
+Currently there is no support to change the colour of the chat background or bubbles.
+If you need to do this, there is a way, but it is more involved.
+Please contact me for information.

 | Variable | Description | Example Inputs |
 | :--- | :--- | :--- |